styfle/copee/README.md

 Have you ever wanted to send a string to the user's clipboard?
 Front-end developers have invented many hacks to get around this limitation...until now!

-Introducting `copee`, a micro-wrapper around the browser's native "copy text" API.
-Death to Adobe Flash! :skull:
+Introducing `copee`, a micro-wrapper around the browser's native "copy text" API 🗜️

+Death to Adobe Flash 💀

 ## Demo